 There are a little over 6,000 people living in Wester Ross spread over eight or so larger villages, a small town, and many smaller settlements and farms.
 The fact that Wester Ross is largely uninhabited makes it an attractive holiday destination.
 This part of Scotland, and further north for that matter, offers almost deserted roads where you can sometimes drive for almost an hour without even passing a large village and seeing only few people, especially outside the tourist season.

 The best way to discover this stunning area is by car or by foot.
 The distances for cycling are quite long unless you are experienced.
 Driving around in Wester Ross is an adventure on its own.
 With its many single track roads, huge mountains and breathtaking scenery, Wester Ross provides a picture of Scotland in optima forma.
-Walking might challenge the adventurer in you but be carefull when entering the remote parts of Wester Ross.
+Walking might challenge the adventurer in you but be careful when entering the remote parts of Wester Ross.
 A compass, maps and good equipment are essential since the weather can change rapidly and dramatically.
 If you come well prepared you will find the area to be a hill walkers paradise.

-Loch Maree is 20 kilometers long, lies in the heart of Wester Ross, and is definitely one of the most beautiful lochs in Scotland, both from a touristic but also from a historic and wildlife point of view.
+Loch Maree is 20 kilometres long, lies in the heart of Wester Ross, and is definitely one of the most beautiful lochs in Scotland, both from a touristic but also from a historic and wildlife point of view.
 Loch Maree is the fourth largest fresh water loch in Scotland.
 Loch Maree contains five large wooded islands and over 25 smaller ones, many of which have their own lakelets.

 Just outside Kinlochewe on the main road is the Beinn Eighe Nature Reserve.
 It has a visitor centre and two very well maintained trails, a woodland trail and a mountain trail.
 Both walks pass through the remains of the great Caledonian pine forest.
 The Scots Pines are of an outstanding beauty.
 They are very compact Bonsai-like trees and a walk through this forest is an unforgettable experience.
 The highest mountain of the Beinn Eighe range is 1009 meters.
 The views from the top of the mountain trail over Loch Maree and Wester Ross are absolutely stunning and unforgettable.